 The Old Minnehaha Depot is another landmark you can afford to miss during this tour.
-The depot was initially built in the 1870s, to cater to the trains which were operating between Minneapolis and Mendota.
+The depot was built in the 1870s to cater to the trains between Minneapolis and Mendota.

-The construction of this station was enabled by the popularity of the Minnehaha Falls.
-And by 1910, the rail transport had expanded, with trains making three round trips from Minneapolis to Milwaukee.
+The popularity of the Minnehaha Falls enabled the construction of this station.
+By 1910, rail transport had expanded, with trains making three round trips from Minneapolis to Milwaukee.

-Although you can never have enough of the Minnehaha Falls, the site becomes even better at a different angle.
-Minnehaha Garden offers you just the right point to enjoy the most refreshing scenes of these waterfalls.
+Although you can never have enough of the Minnehaha Falls, the site becomes even better from a different angle.
+Minnehaha Garden offers just the right point to enjoy the most refreshing scenes of these waterfalls.

 The garden itself also offers a serene and peaceful place to relax.
-It includes a central pedestrian round-about that is filled with charming flowers providing the best feeling of nature.
-There’s also a Tuscan-style epergne water fountain installed in 1994, that adds to the beauty of the whole garden.
+It includes a central pedestrian roundabout filled with charming flowers, providing the best feeling of nature.
+A Tuscan-style epergne water fountain was installed in 1994, adding to the whole garden’s beauty.

 But that’s not all with the Minnehaha Garden.
-There is also a plaque in the garden that gives a complete overview of how Minnehaha Falls has evolved over the past 10,000 years.
+A plaque in the garden gives a complete overview of how Minnehaha Falls has evolved over the past 10,000 years.

-From the garden, you can also see Lower Glen (dry grassy valley), which was the original path of the river before it changed course.
+You can also see Lower Glen (dry grassy valley) from the garden, the river’s original path before it changed course.
 The dry section where the former waterfall used to be is also visible.